Describing Quasi-Graphic Matroids: Bracelet functions and tripartitions of cycles

 \begin{lemma} Let $G$ be a graph and let $(\Bb, \mc L, \mc F)$ be a proper tripartition of its cycles.
 The rank of a subset $X \subseteq E(G)$ in $M(G,\Bb,\Ll,\Ff)$ is

 \end{lemma}

-\begin{proof} Let $X \subseteq E(G)$, and suppose $X$ contains a frame cycle.
-Since every lift cycle meets every frame cycle, $X$ cannot include two lift cycles in different components.
+\begin{proof} Let $X \subseteq E(G)$, and suppose $X$ contains a cycle in $\Ff$.
+Since every cycle in $\Ll$ meets every cycle in $\Ff$, $X$ cannot include two cycles $\Ll$ in different components.
 A maximal independent set in $G[X]$ consists of a spanning tree of each balanced component together with a spanning subgraph of each unbalanced component of cyclomatic number one in which the unique cycle is unbalanced.
 Thus $r(X) = |V(X)| - b(X)$.
 Now suppose $X$ does not contain a cycle in $\Ff$.
 Then a maximal independent set in $G[X]$ has cyclomatic number at most one, so

 \end{proof}